andreww5au/PaSD-client/README.md

 # MCCS registers

-When the MCCS is acting as a slave, it presents a set of registers to be read and written by a technician&#39;s Service Interface Device (SID).
+When the MCCS is acting as a slave, it listens on Modbus address 63, and presents a set of virtual registers to be read and written by a technician&#39;s Service Interface Device (SID).
 These are:

 ## Physical antenna mapping: